pkschrank/group-project-2/README.md

 6) Perform Train and Test Splits using SciKit Learn's TimeSeriesSplit function with a setting of 5 folds.
 7) Perform Scaling using SciKit Learn's StandardScaler.
 8) Perform data sampling using IMBlearn's RandomOverSampling and RandomUnderSampling functions.
-8) Perform and display results from various Classifications.
+9) Perform and display results from various classifications using RandomForestClassifier, XGBoost, and LightBoost.
+10) Perform hyperparameter tuning on XGBoost and LightBoost and reclassify.

 ## Technical  Indicators
 The application utilizes the following technical momentum indicators to enable machine learning and to generate a buy signal: